openbuild-sheffield/jolt/README.md

 # Jolt
 Swift web API and CMS that includes public documentation, built on top of the [Perfect](http://perfect.org) toolkit and utilising the [Stencil](https://github.com/kylef/Stencil) template system, you can develop applications rapidly and securely with the additional benefit of [RAML documentation](http://raml.org).

+Automatically creates routes:
+* /api.raml - For serving developer documentation, more formats to follow
+* /sitemap.xml -

 ## Install

 Currently needs MySQL as the database and the discount lib for generating Markdown